 Most index cases involve exposure to nonhuman primates in sub-Saharan Africa.
 The vector and reservoir are not known precisely, although the Marburg virus has been identified in bats, and cases have occurred in people exposed to bats (eg, in mines or caves).
 Ebola virus outbreaks have been linked to consumption of meat from wild animals in affected areas (bush meat) or soup made from bats.
 Ebola and Marburg virus infections have also occurred after handling tissues from infected animals.

 Filoviruses are highly contagious.
 Human-to-human transmission occurs via skin and mucous membrane contact with body fluids (saliva, blood, vomit, urine, stool, sweat, breast milk, semen) of an infected symptomatic person or rarely a nonhuman primate.
 Humans are not infectious until they develop symptoms.
 Symptoms and signs persist in surviving patients for as long as it takes to develop an effective immune response.
-Typically, surviving patients eliminate the virus entirely and no longer transmit the virus; however, Ebola virus may survive in certain immune-privileged sites (eye, brain, testes).
-The virus may re-emerge from these sites and cause late sequelae or relapse.
-Semen can transmit Ebola and Marburg virus infection for up to 7 mo in contrast to other body fluids.
+Typically, surviving patients eliminate the virus entirely and no longer transmit the virus; however, Ebola virus may persist in certain immune-privileged sites (eye, brain, testes).
+The virus may re-emerge from these sites and cause late sequelae or relapse, and sexual transmission from survivors to susceptible individuals is suspected.

 Aerosol transmission has been postulated; however, if it occurs, it is probably rare.

-Real-world transmission is mainly human-to-human, resulting from close contact with the blood, secretions, other body fluids, or organs of infected people.
-Burial ceremonies in which mourners have direct contact with the deceased have played an important role in transmission of infection.
+During an outbreak, transmission is mainly human-to-human, resulting from close contact with the blood, secretions, other body fluids, or organs of infected people.
+Burial ceremonies in which the body is washed and in which mourners have physical contact with the deceased have played an important role in transmission of infection.

 Symptoms of Marburg and Ebola virus infection are very similar.

 After an incubation period of 2 to 20 days, fever, myalgia, and headache occur, often with abdominal pain, nausea, and upper respiratory symptoms (cough, chest pain, pharyngitis).
 Photophobia, conjunctival injection, jaundice, and lymphadenopathy also occur.
 Vomiting and diarrhea may soon follow.
-Delirium, stupor, and coma may occur, indicating CNS involvement.
+Delirium, stupor, and coma may occur, indicating central nervous system involvement.